Ducati: Past variants

 On older Ducati motors, prior to 1986, drive was by solid shaft that transferred to the camshaft through bevel-cut gears.
 This method of valve actuation was used on many of Ducati's older single-cylinder motorcycles — the shaft tube is visible on the outside of the cylinder.

 In the early days, Ducati reserved the desmodromic valve heads for its higher performance bikes and its race bikes.
 These valves do not suffer from valve float at high engine speeds, thus a desmodromic engine is capable of far higher revolutions than a similarly configured engine with traditional spring-valve heads.

 Dry clutches

 While most other manufacturers use wet clutches (with the spinning parts bathed in oil) Ducati previously used multiplate dry clutches in many of their motorcycles.

 The dry clutch eliminates the power loss from oil viscosity drag on the engine, even though the engagement may not be as smooth as the oil-bath versions, but the clutch plates can wear more rapidly.
+Additionally, draining engine oil isn't required to gain access to and disassemble the clutch as it is with wet clutches.

 Ducati has converted to wet clutches across their current product lines.

 Others

 Ducati also extensively uses a trellis frame, although Ducati's MotoGP project broke with this tradition by introducing a revolutionary carbon fibre frame for the Ducati Desmosedici GP9.

-In 2025, the custom motorcycle brand Bandit9 released a limited-edition version of the Ducati Monster 821 featuring a futuristic design and carbon fiber elements.